nok/sklearn-porter/README.md

 ## License

-The library is Open Source Software released under the [license](LICENSE.txt).
+The library is Open Source Software released under the [MIT](LICENSE.txt) license.